-Callout research not only tells you how your target audience feels about your main individual songs, but also about (the dynamics between) your essential music clusters.
+Callout research tells you how your target audience feels about your individual songs, but also about (dynamics between) your music clusters.

 In our previous article in this series, we looked at setting up your callout research, including criteria to commission panel building or use live recruiting.
 Once you have your sample in place, you can create the music list and prepare the song hooks for (the next callout wave of) your music test.
 Radio music research expert Stephen Ryan explains how.

 Maximise your music rotations

 Callout is focused on trending the life cycle of your Currents and Recurrents.
 Each wave allows you to put your tested songs in a new hierarchy so that your rotations are maximised, and you’ll give the best songs the highest exposure.
 While some fieldwork companies may mix CATI (Computer-Assisted Telephone Interviewing) and online methodology to get the sample for each wave, it is more likely that CATI will dominate.
 You can experiment with how many titles you are testing each time, but when rating song hooks played down a telephone line, respondents can typically tolerate around 30 titles in one session while retaining their full concentration.

 When you have the luxury of 44 weeks of almost consecutive callout throughout a year, you may have an opportunity to occasionally test a few older Recurrents, maybe even some Golds.
 But you basically want to leave the older repertoire testing to an AMT (described in our series on Auditorium Music Testing) and prioritise your Currents & Recurrents for callout.
 This is especially true when you have 26 weeks of callout; one wave every alternative week, where every slot in that song list becomes even more precious.